Ahmad-Tamim-Hamad/spark_image_processing/README.md

 ### What is this repository for? ###

 * Visual testing tool for ShotTracker Scout APIs
-* Allows manual testing of extraction and analysis pipelines
+* Allows manual testing of extrac analyze, dispatch and aliases APIs
 * Compares results across models and temperature settings

 * Quick summary